Frequently Asked Questions

 What are the minimum scores required for admission?

 While there are no strict minimum cut-off scores, applicants with a U.S. or equivalent GPA of 3.0 or lower are unlikely to be admitted.
 Over the past few years, the number and quality of applicants means that GPAs of 3.5 or higher may be necessary to be competitive for admission.
-Similarly, applicants with GRE scores below the 50th percentile for the combined Verbal and Quantitative subscores may not be considered for admission.
+GREs are required for our Ph.D. programs but are optional for the MS SLP and the AuD programs In general, GRE scores will only be viewed favorably by the Admissions Committee; strong GRE scores may increase an applicant’s ranking for admission and for funding, but low GRE scores will not be used as a basis to deny admission or funding.
+Students who do not report GRE scores will not be denied admission or funding solely on the basis of a lack of GRE score.

 We consider exceptions to the various numeric scores based on individual circumstances, such as students whose UG GPA is low, but have completed a graduate program in another area with a high GPA, students whose UG GPA is low, but have completed several CSD courses on a non-matriculated basis and received excellent grades, or International students whose grading systems differ from US (e.g. Canada).